koenvandenberge/koenvandenberge.github.io/_pages/about.md

 ## Funding

-I am a postodoctoral fellow of the [Belgian American Educational Foundation (BAEF)](http://www.baef.be/documents/home.xml?lang=en), and of the [Research Foundation Flanders (FWO)](https://www.fwo.be).
+I am a postdoctoral fellow of the [Belgian American Educational Foundation (BAEF)](http://www.baef.be/documents/home.xml?lang=en), and of the [Research Foundation Flanders (FWO)](https://www.fwo.be).
 For my PhD, I obtained funding through a strategic PhD grant from the [Research Foundation Flanders (FWO)](https://www.fwo.be).